Blues Harp Science (en)

 My talk on the physics of the blues harp at the annual conference DAGA 2023 of the German Acoustic Society is published in the conference proceedings and can be downloaded here.

-NEW At the DAGA 2024 in Hanover, I gave a lecture on "Cooperative behavior of both reeds in the channel of a blues harp when bending", which will soon be published in the conference proceedings.
+NEW At the DAGA 2024 in Hanover, I gave a lecture on "Cooperative behavior of both reeds in the channel of a blues harmonica when bending", which has meanwhile been published in the conference proceedings: Link

 Back to content